lacondro/RotomGCS/README.md

-# QGroundControl Ground Control Station
+# ROTOM Ground Control Station

+*RotomGCS* is developed to increase usability of QGroundControl.

+Especially modified Attitude indicator of QGC, more like mission planner HUD style.

 ## Download
 * Clone the repo (or your fork) including submodules: